zama-ai/concrete-core/concrete-core-ffi/docs/dev/dev.md

 If some programming concepts are unclear in the next sections you probably missed some paragraphs from the Rust nomicon.
 If we forgot to define something don't hesitate to open an issue/submit a PR to improve this documentation!

-In the next few guides we will see how to extend the `concrete-ffi` by analyzing how some functionalities are exposed in `concrete-ffi`.
+In the next few guides we will see how to extend the `concrete-core-ffi` by analyzing how some functionalities are exposed in `concrete-core-ffi`.

 ## Source structure

 The `src/backends` directory mirrors the source organization of `concrete-core`.
-Wrappers for the C FFI can be expected to be found in the same sub-tree in `concrete-ffi` as in `concrete-core` without the `implementation` part of the path, i.e. `concrete-core/src/backends/default/implementation/engines/lwe_ciphertext_discarding_encryption.rs` C FFI wrappers can be found in `concrete-ffi/src/backends/default/engines/lwe_ciphertext_discarding_encryption.rs`.
+Wrappers for the C FFI can be expected to be found in the same sub-tree in `concrete-core-ffi` as in `concrete-core` without the `implementation` part of the path, i.e. `concrete-core/src/backends/default/implementation/engines/lwe_ciphertext_discarding_encryption.rs` C FFI wrappers can be found in `concrete-core-ffi/src/backends/default/engines/lwe_ciphertext_discarding_encryption.rs`.

 ## Memory origin

-Currently, to fulfill the needs of the `concrete-compiler` which relies on MLIR, the ciphertexts used for computation use memory allocated by the foreign language calling into `concrete-ffi` instead of using memory allocated by `concrete-ffi`.
+Currently, to fulfill the needs of the `concrete-compiler` which relies on MLIR, the ciphertexts used for computation use memory allocated by the foreign language calling into `concrete-core-ffi` instead of using memory allocated by `concrete-core-ffi`.

-The two versions of the exposed APIs called `view_buffers` and `raw_ptr_buffers` are explained in greater detail [here](../api/api.md#concrete-ffi).
+The two versions of the exposed APIs called `view_buffers` and `raw_ptr_buffers` are explained in greater detail [here](../api/api.md#concrete-core-ffi).

-Other structures like keys are allocated on the heap by `concrete-ffi`.
+Other structures like keys are allocated on the heap by `concrete-core-ffi`.

 ## Common utils